 A brief glance at the The Texas Nature Conservancy’s Instagram account will have you scheduling a visit to one of the 38 nature preserves and conservation properties they protect.
 However, adorable sea turtles on Padre Island are only a small piece of the Nature Conservancy’s efforts in Texas.
-For 55 years they have worked to protect over 900,000 acres in the State of Texas through partnerships with private land owners, government entities, and other non-profits.
+For more than 50 years they have worked to protect over 900,000 acres in the State of Texas through partnerships with private land owners, government entities, and other non-profits.
 Here is how they are protecting Texas and, more specifically, the city of Austin and how you can help.

 More than 400 rehabilitated cold stunned sea turtles were released today at @padreislandnps!!
 Due to the recent cold spells along the Texas coast, over 1,400 cold stunned green turtles were taken to the Sea Turtle Laboratory at Padre Island National Seashore for rehabiliation.
 Thanks so much to our coastal partners and fellow volunteers who've lended a hand to help these turtles! . . . . . #seaturtles #greenturtles #padreislandnationalseashore #nps #padreisland #texas #southtexas #corpuschristi #naturetexas #savenature #naturephotography #turtle

 The morning sky over Barton Creek Habitat Preserve in Austin.
 How does it look where you are today?